ra559/cis106/_labs/lab3.md

 * Log out and select the gnome classic session in the gear icon.
 Log in.
 ![switchingde](/assets/switchinge-de.gif)

+> Take a screenshot of your ubuntu system.

 <hr>

 ## Question 3 | Installing applications
 Using the command line, look for a software to do each of the following tasks and then complete the table with the information you found.
 1. Play a tetris game
-2. Play a racing game
+2. Play a video file
 3. Browse the internet
 4. Read your email
 5. Play music